wader/ydls/README.md

 ### Run with docker

-Pull `mwader/ydls` or build image using Dockerfile.
+Pull `mwader/ydls` or build image using the Dockerfile.
 Run a container and publish TCP port 8080 somehow.

-`docker run --rm -p 8080:8080 mwader/ydls `
+`docker run -p 8080:8080 mwader/ydls `

 ### Build and install yourself